-Fig 2: Geological map of Narketpalle area
+Fig. 2: Geological map of Narketpalle area

-PETROGRAPHY
+3. PETROGRAPHY

 The mode of mineral constituents for 17 granite samples of various types is presented in Table-1.
-In thin sections (Fig. 3), the rocks chiefly contain quartz, plagioclase, perthites (Fig.4) and K-felspars.
-Presence of myrmekite (Fig. 5) can also be observed.
+In thin sections, the rocks chiefly contain quartz, plagioclase (Fig 3 & 4), perthites (Fig 5) and K-felspars.
+Presence of myrmekite (Fig 6) can also be observed.
 Among the accessory minerals, biotite is the most important.
 Other accessories include sphene, epidote and magnetite, rarely hornblende, apatite and zircon are seen.

-Fig 3: Photomicrograph of pink Granite
+Fig. 3: Photomicrograph of Quartz